 by Jens Alfke -- (c)2011

-Fudge-Cpp is a C++ library for reading and writing Fudge, "a binary messaging system designed to scale from ad-hoc messages to long-term persistance."
+Fudge-Cpp is a cross-platform C++ library for reading and writing Fudge, "a binary messaging system designed to scale from ad-hoc messages to long-term persistance."
 Fudge is somewhat similar in semantics to JSON, but uses a binary encoding that's more compact and faster to parse.
+It can also use ordinals for field discovery (like protobuf or Thrift), but it doesn't need to use them.
+In Fudge you are free to use ordinals, names or purely order to determine what the field is.
+If you do use names, however, you can easily convert Fudge to JSON.

 Fudge-Cpp's advantages over the existing Fudge-C library are: